witekbobrowski/Academic/computer-supported-design-winter-2017/README.md

 ## Assignments

-To do these I will be working on one project which is the [ShapeGrammar](ShapeGrammar/) iOS app project.
+I will be working on one project which is the [ShapeGrammar](ShapeGrammar/) iOS app project.

 - [x] 1.
 Shape grammar